Seeker1911/young-coders-tutorial/2016/chromebooks.md

 ### System Tweaks

 - Open Settings, Mouse and Touchpad, and disable _Tap touchpad to click_
-- Click _Diable touchpad while typing_
+- Click _Disable touchpad while typing_
+- (Optional) Restrict xfce to only one workspace (during the class, several students accidentally switched to a new workspace with the touchpad, which was really confusing)

 ### Installing stuff